microsoft/pxt-ev3/libs/gyro-sensor/docs/reference/sensors/gyro/angle.md

 ## Accuracy and calibration

 Gyro sensors aren't perfectly accurate.
-Sometimes, because of temperature and changes in the way elecricity behaves in the sensor, the gyro returns a small error in it's measurement.
+Sometimes, because of temperature and changes in the way electricity behaves in the sensor, the gyro returns a small error in it's measurement.
 This causes the gyro sensor to return an incorrect value for the amount of angle it detected.
 This might make your robot drive off course and not go to where you want it to.

 ### Drift